HSF/tools/README.md

 ## hsf_create_project
 The tool hsf_create_project creates a template CMake project.
-The created project contains the standard use patterns for small CMake projects, plus support for Doxygen, CPack, and gtest.
+The created project contains the standard use patterns for small CMake projects, plus support for Doxygen and CPack.
 Further documentation is provided within the created package itself inside the README.md.

 ## hsf_get_platform and hsf_platform_compatibility